 It can take several weeks to find rented accommodation in London.

 You can use the following resources to find rented accommodation:

 - Visit local estate agents to arrange viewings and check out online real estate portals such as Rightmove and Zoopla.

 - Find a room to rent in a shared house, you can visit websites such as SpareRoom, easyRoommate.

 - Look for a host family on secured platforms such as Host London and Host Family Stay.

 Students who are moving to London for the first time may need to stay in short-stay accommodation while they look for suitable rented accommodation.

 Short-stay accommodation include:

 - Homestays: you live with a UK family in their own home, usually have your own room or a room shared with another student and you will participate in the family life.
-Visit Hosts International and London Homestays for more information or talk to your university to see if they can help you arrange this.
+Visit Hosts International and London Homestays' websites for more information or talk to your university to see if they can help you arrange this.